Buy today and get free shipping! Shop now >

 • Portion size – for fresh mushrooms you’ll need about 4 ounces per person

-Cleaning your mushrooms
+Cleaning mushrooms

 Fresh mushrooms should only be cleaned as you’re about to use them.
 Cleaning them in advance will lead to them losing freshness.
 The recommended way to clean mushrooms without them absorbing any water content is to wipe them off with a cloth/paper towel or alternatively brush them off gently with a soft brush to remove dirt.